 13. Put down the electric carving knife and work the muscles in your hands, arms, and shoulders by using a good old-fashioned knife.

 14. Make a standing soup course.
-You can draw the same benefits of being outdoors as you did in number 9 for part of your meal by serving soup in mugs as guests arrive and encouraging those who are able to mingle and stand outside while they sip, or even create a walking first course!
+You can draw the same benefits of being outdoors as you did in number 9 for part of your meal by serving soup in mugs as guests arrive and encouraging those who are able to mingle and stand outside while they sip, or even create a walking and rolling first course!
 Guests who have had to travel a long way to reach you may be particularly grateful for this approach.
 (You can take this idea inside too, in case of a blizzard—standing is good for us, outside or in!)

 15. Take a walk.
 No ifs, ands, or buts.
 Some butts, though, definitely.
 As soon as your meal is done, encourage everyone to join you on a walk around the block.
 If your guests are reluctant, turn it into a game or tradition.
 You know how at a wedding, a bride and groom have to kiss anytime someone starts clinking glasses with a piece of silverware?
 Do that, only make it a “get up time” or “walk around the outside of the house for two minutes” game.
 (Those who are able but unwilling to cooperate are automatically volunteering to do the dishes.
 By hand.
 Because you get more movement that way.)

 16. Put the puzzle or board games on the floor.
-If it’s too slippery or blizzardy out for some of your guests, then play your usual indoor games, but put them down on the floor to get everyone’s knees and hips working at different angles from usual.
+If it’s too slippery or blizzardy out for some of your guests, then play your usual indoor games, but put them down on the floor to get everyone’s knees and hips working at different angles than usual.
 Even the most reluctant floor-sitter can’t resist the pull of that corner puzzle piece waiting to be clicked into place!
 Have pillows and bolsters available to accommodate a range of abilities.

 17. Take the play outdoors.
 Set up games like horseshoes, conkers, or a scavenger hunt (for nature items if possible), etc. Active fun!
 And if the snow falls in time, you can have an epic snowball fight.